skellis46/finger-pointing-moon/case-for-support.md

     + exploration of creative potential of photographs from main practice

-- add pace layers from devonthink as a way of thinking about the 'times' of the parts of the design?
+- add pace layers (PARA?) from devonthink as a way of thinking about the 'times' of the parts of the design?
 - address climate change in structure/construction of project method and management?